-- Outright Gift-directly transfer the title to us and qualify for a substantial income tax deduction. - Bargain Sale-sell your home to us for less than its fair market value and qualify for a deduction for the gift portion (the difference between the selling price and the fair market value).
+- Outright gift-directly transfer the title to us, qualify for a substantial income tax deduction, and owe no capital gains tax on any appreciation. - Bargain sale-sell your home to us for less than its fair market value and qualify for a deduction for the gift portion (the difference between the selling price and the fair market value).

-- Gift of a Remainder Interest-give your house to us, but retain the right to live in it as long as you want-even for life-while qualifying for an immediate income tax deduction for the present value of our remainder interest (the appraised value of the house minus your life estate in the property). - Life Income Gift-transfer the real estate into a charitable remainder trust or a charitable gift annuity to make a gift and create an income stream.
+- Gift of a remainder interest-give your house to us, but retain the right to live in it as long as you want-even for life-while qualifying for an immediate income tax deduction for the present value of our remainder interest (the appraised value of the house minus your life estate in the property). - Life income gift-transfer the real estate into a charitable remainder trust or a charitable gift annuity to make a gift and create an income stream.